Reviewed by

 We're the highest-rated No Win No Fee medical negligence solicitors on Trustpilot

-- Screening Negligence
+- Screening negligence

 - Invasive treatments or treatments more intense than what you should have been offered, such as unnecessary hysterectomies